Summary

 Where we transfer your Personal Data from Australia to other countries, we comply with the requirements of the Privacy Act 1988, including ensuring that overseas recipients are subject to laws or binding schemes substantially similar to the Australian Privacy Principles, or that you have consented to the transfer after being informed that such protections may not apply.

-We have implemented appropriate technical and organisational security measures designed to protect your Personal Data against accidental or unlawful destruction, loss, alteration, unauthorised disclosure, unauthorised access, and other unlawful or unauthorised forms of Processing, in accordance with applicable law.
+We have implemented appropriate technical and organisational security measures designed to protect your Personal Data in accordance with applicable law.
 These measures include:

-- PCI DSS Level 1 compliance for payment data handling (we never store full payment card numbers, only tokenized references, and we never store CVV/CVC codes)
+- PCI DSS Level 1 compliance for payment data handling (we never store full payment card numbers or CVV/CVC codes)

-We take reasonable steps to ensure that: your Personal Data that we Process is accurate and, where necessary, kept up to date; and any of your Personal Data that we Process that is inaccurate (having regard to the purposes for which it is Processed) is erased or rectified without delay.
+We take reasonable steps to ensure that your Personal Data that we Process is accurate and, where necessary, kept up to date; and any of your Personal Data that is inaccurate is erased or rectified without delay.
 From time to time we may ask you to confirm the accuracy of your Personal Data.

 We take reasonable steps to ensure that your Personal Data that we Process is limited to the Personal Data reasonably necessary in connection with the purposes set out in this Policy.

 We take reasonable steps to ensure that your Personal Data is only Processed for the minimum period necessary for the purposes set out in this Policy.
-The criteria for determining the duration for which we will retain your Personal Data includes:
+The criteria for determining the retention duration include:

 - We maintain an ongoing relationship with you (e.g., where you are a user of our services or where we act as your Merchant of Record)